-Louis Zamperini was an American Christian evangelist and an Olympic distance runner, perhaps best known for his time as a Japanese prisoner of war during WWII.
-It was after he was released that he became a Christian with a particular belief in the power of forgiveness.
+Louis Zamperini was an American Christian evangelist and an Olympic distance runner, known for his time as a Japanese prisoner of war during WWII.
 Since 1952, he was dedicated to helping young people.
+He handed over the script for this book to his co-author a few days before his death in 2014 (he died at 97).
 Zamperini’s life has been filmed in three biographical films: Unbroken (2014), Captured by Grace (2015) and Unbroken: Path to Redemption (2018).
-He handed over the script for this book to his co-author just a few days before his death in 2014 (he died at 97).

 SAVED BY RUNNING.
 Zamperini had a troublesome youth but turned it around when he channeled his surplus energy to his long-distance running.
 In his teens, he set a national record for the distance of 1 mile – a record that lasted for 15 years.
 He then qualified to represent the United States in the 5,000 m race at the 1936 Berlin Olympics.

 PRISONER OF WAR IN JAPAN.
 In 1941, Zamperini was assigned to the U.S. Air Force.
 On a search and rescue mission his plane crashed into the sea.
 He and another survivor floated around on wreckage for 46 days before ending up in the Japanese-occupied Marshall Islands were they were captured.
 Zamperini and his friend were taken to a prison camp in Japan where they later were tortured.
 Back home in the United States, they had been more or less pronounced dead, but when the war ended – after two years in captivity – they were able to return home.